ikerilive/vmware-vsphere-lab/README.md

 This repository documents my hands-on experience building and administering a complete **VMware vSphere lab environment**.
 The goal of this project was to gain real-world skills in **ESXi, vCenter Server Appliance (VCSA), VM lifecycle management, HA, DRS, and troubleshooting**, aligned with enterprise VMware environments.

-This is not a theoretical project — every step was implemented, tested, and validated in a working lab.
+This is not a theoretical project; every step was implemented, tested, and validated in a working lab.

 ---